code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2017-12-31-jsf-primefaces-automated-unit-testing-selenium.md

 In order to create local Selenium scripts, we need to make use of language-specific client drivers.
 As this example is based on Java we include the `selenium-java` dependency.

-The key interface against which tests should be written in Java is the [WebDriver](http://www.seleniumhq.org/projects/webdriver/){:target="_blank"}.
-There are a number of implementing classes.
+The key interface against which tests should be written in Java is the [WebDriver](http://www.seleniumhq.org/projects/webdriver/){:target="_blank"} which has a number of implementing classes.

 For this example we will use [HtmlUnitDriver](https://github.com/seleniumhq/htmlunit-driver){:target="_blank"} which is a WebDriver compatible driver for [HtmlUnit](http://htmlunit.sourceforge.net/){:target="_blank"} headless browser.
 As such we also add the `selenium-htmlunit-driver` dependency.